hyperledger/identus-docs/documentation/docs/identus/cloud-agent/environment-variables.md

 # Environment Variables

-The following enviroment variables can be used to configure Cloud Agent:
+The following enviroment variables can be used to configure Identus Cloud Agent:

 | Variable Name                              | Description                                                                                                                                                        | Type                  | Default                                      |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|----------------------------------------------|